Stellarium/stellarium/BUILDING.md

 ### Manually Download Dependencies (CPM)

 If you are unable to download dependencies automatically due to network restrictions, you can manually fetch them.
-Dependencies are usually listed with URLs like `URL https://github.com/...` in `CMakeLists.txt` using `CPMAddPackage`, `CPMFindPackage`, etc.
+Dependencies are usually listed with URLs like `URL https://github.com/...` in all `CMakeLists.txt` files using `CPMAddPackage`, `CPMFindPackage`, etc.

 After downloading, place them in the following directory structure (example for `QXlsxQt6` in Windows):